Liurunda/PL0_rs/report/pl0_c.md

 The executable should be given a pl0 source file as input.

-Output contains symbol table, three address codes, the executing result of the pl0 program(if input are provided).
+Output contains symbol table, virtual machine codes, the executing result of the pl0 program(if input are provided).

 getch(): get a new char from source file

-getsym(): manually simulate a DFA, finish lexical analysis.
+getsym(): manually simulate a DFA, finish lexical analysis. store the next symbol in global variable sym

+lots of functions: recursive descent analysis, with syntax analysis, syntactic analysis, strongly coupled

-interpret(): interpret the three address code stored in array `code []`
+interpret(): interpret the three address code stored in array `code []`, working as a virtual machine

+test(): implement simple error recovery. c enum is also integer, number of different symbols is small, so use bool array to represent Follow Set.